PSLeon24/PSLeon24/README.md

 <sub>Not yet peer reviewed.
 No results are reported here.</sub>

-**Graph digitalization of P&ID drawings.** Recovering the process graph a piping and instrumentation diagram encodes — what connects to what, and in which direction — by treating each pipe run as an edge whose identity must hold across the reducers, tag breaks, and crossings that interrupt it, rather than as a symbol-detection problem.
+**Graph digitization of P&ID drawings.** Recovering the process graph a piping and instrumentation diagram encodes — what connects to what, and in which direction — by treating each piperun as an edge whose identity must hold across the reducers, tag breaks, and crossings that interrupt it, rather than as a symbol-detection problem.

 **Binocular asymmetry in paired-organ grading.** Measuring what bilateral fusion costs